coreos/fleet/Documentation/using-the-client.md

 ### Custom etcd Endpoint

-fleetctl requires direct communication with the etcd cluster that your fleet machines are configured to use.
+fleetctl currently requires direct communication with the etcd cluster that your fleet machines are configured to use.
 Use the `--endpoint` flag to override the default of `http://127.0.0.1:4001`:

     fleetctl --endpoint http://<IP:PORT> list-units

 Alternatively, `--endpoint` can be provided through the `FLEETCTL_ENDPOINT` environment variable:

     FLEETCTL_ENDPOINT=http://<IP:[PORT]> fleetctl list-units

+In future, fleetctl will communicate exclusively with a fleet API endpoint, and will no longer require direct access to etcd.

 ### From an External Host